akmn35/new.dist/README.md

 #> [1] 0.7744412
 ```

-`qrld` Quantile function for Lindley Distribution with theta parameter.
+`qrld` Quantile function for Lindley distribution with theta parameter.

 ``` r
 library(new.dist)